relay-struct/relay-struct/docs/ARCH.md

 ## Relays
 Each Node optionally acts as a Relay.
 A Relay scrapes and relays information from other Relays.
+Nodes communicate with other Relays to propagate their Posts across the Fediverse.

 ## Hosts & CDNs
 For Content storage, Nodes MAY host their own Content or use a large CDN.